-Compression springs are the most popular and most commonly used type of springs.
-They are used in all aspects of our lives.
-They are characterized by a space between the coils called the pitch of spring.
-Compression springs have active coils, which transfer the stresses acting along the axis of the spring and the passive coils - usually located at the ends of the spring.
-Their function is to create two planes parallel to each other and perpendicular to the axis of the spring.
-These planes facilitate operation with other elements of the spring.
-Thanks to the passive coils, the operating direction of the compression spring load force is much closer to the axis of the spring.
-In many cases the end coils of the springs are ground to enhance this effect and increase their life span and efficiency.
-EN Standard 15800:2009 concerning compression springs determines the grinding method and deviations that may arise during the process.
+Compression springs are the most popular and widely used type of springs.
+They are used in all areas of our life.
+They are characterized by the space between the coils called the spring pitch.
+Compression springs have active coils, which transmits the stresses applied along the axis of the spring, and passive coils - usually located at the ends of the spring.
+Their function is to create two planes parallel to each other and perpendicular to the spring axis.
+These planes aid the spring's cooperation with other components.
+Thanks to the passive coils, the direction of the loading force applied to the compression spring is closer to the axis of the spring.
+In many cases, the end coils of springs are ground to improve this effect and increase their longevity and operating efficiency.
+The EN 15800:2009 standard relating to compression springs specifies the method of grinding and the deviations that can occur during this operation.

-Compression spring.
-With closed coil and ground ends - type 1; with closed ends - type 2; or without ends - open coils, not ground.
+Figure.
+Compression springs.
+Ends with closed ground coils - type 1; Ends with closed coils - type 2; or without ends - unground open coils.